 The input data from UEs and RAN nodes are used to train AI/ML models which are in turn used to generate inferred data and actions on the behaviour of the RAN.
 As a result, there is a potential information path from an adversary to network entities.
 Moreover, specifically since the RAN AI/ML framework includes the realization of three use cases (Energy Saving.
 Load Balancing, Mobility Optimization) an attacker has a potential control knob to affect the energy consumption of a network, the load distribution across the network and mobility performance.

 The AI/ML model or algorithm is out of scope of 3GPP, only the inputs, outputs, inferred data and feedback information is standardized and the types of data provided by the UE and RAN node, assuming an attacker can eavesdrop (and deduce the type of data) is generic and based on existing specifications.
-Therefore, an attacker does not have any knowledge of the use case or cases that the network has decided to support.
-As a result, the adversary operates with the black box assumption with respect to data poisoning.
-In other words, the adversary does not have the knowledge of the specific use case, the specific AI/ML algorithm used in each use case and the adversary may not have any information on the effectiveness of its attacks, i.e., there may not be a way for the attacker to estimate the level of success of the attacks.
+However, an attacker may have some knowledge of the use case or cases that the network has decided to support.
+As a result, the adversary operates with the grey box assumption with respect to data poisoning.

 5.2.2 Security threats